eclipse-aaspe/package-explorer/src/AasxPredefinedConcepts/README/Overview.md

 However, when using "Add predefined .." button in References dialogue, the user has to wait some 8sec for the first results, as *ALL* classes are firstly instantiated for this scan.

+## Namespaces

+Currently, the folder names do not influence the namespaces of the classes, because handling would even get longer.

+## BaseTopUtil

+These classes are either base classes, utility functions or the root definitions, where all others are linked to.

+Note: New definition classes shall be linked within `DefinitionsPool.cs`.

 ## Concept model